James Keefe

-James Keefe was an Irish RomanCatholic cleric who was the founder of St. Patrick's, Carlow College.
+James Keeffe was an Irish Roman Catholic cleric who was the founder of St. Patrick's, Carlow College.
 He was Bishop of Kildare and Leighlin for over 35 years (1752-1787).
-He lived most of his time at Tullow, Co.
-Carlow.
+He lived most of his time at Tullow, County Carlow.

 He was preceded by Bishop James Gallagher in 1737 and succeeded by Bishop Daniel Delany in 1787, who was his co-adjutor Bishop and also helped in the foundation of Carlow College.